mcmarto/awesome-forth/README.md

 ## Forth Implementations

 - [Mecrisp Forth](http://mecrisp.sourceforge.net/) is an implementation of a standalone native code Forth for MSP430 microcontrollers
-- [Mecrisp-Stellaris](http://mecrisp.sourceforge.net/) is a variant of Mecrisp which runs on various ARM Cortex M chips (including the Raspberry Pi Pico and BBC MicroBit)
+  - [Mecrisp-Stellaris](http://mecrisp.sourceforge.net/) is a variant of Mecrisp which runs on various ARM Cortex M chips (and the Raspberry Pi Pico and BBC MicroBit)
 - [CamelForth](http://camelforth.com) is a Forth implementation for embedded microprocessors (8051, 8086, Z80, and 6809, with more to come).

 ## Forth Books